How complex climate networks complement eigen techniques for the statistical analysis of climatological data: Network techniques

 with a prescribed global threshold $0 \leq T \leq 1$, where $\delta_{ij}$ denotes Kronecker's delta (see Eq.~(\ref{eq:correlation_matrix}) for the definition of $C_{ij}^X$).
 The absolute value of Pearson correlation $\left|C_{ij}^X\right|$ is commonly used, typically because negative correlations are considered equally important as positive ones~\citep{Tsonis2004}.
 Among others, univariate CNs have been studied by \citet{Tsonis2006,Tsonis2008a,Tsonis2008b,Yamasaki2008,Gozolchiani2008,Yamasaki2009,Donges2009b,Donges2009a,Tsonis2010,Berezin2011,Gozolchiani2011,Guez2011,Palus2011,Donges2011a,Tominski2011,Zou2011b,Malik2012,Rheinwalt2012,Rehfeld2013}.

 The \emph{degree} $k_i$ is the most frequently applied measure for studying CNs.
 It gives the number of network neighbors for each node $i$ and is defined as

-Maxima in the spatial pattern $\mathbf{k}$ are referred to as \emph{super\-nodes} or \emph{hubs}~\citep{Tsonis2004,Tsonis2006} and indicate regions in the underlying field that are particularly strongly correlated to many other parts of the globe which are typically related to teleconnection patterns~\citep{Tsonis2008b}.
+Maxima in the spatial pattern $\mathbf{k}$ with values of the degree that are much larger than average are referred to as \emph{super\-nodes} or \emph{hubs}~\citep{Tsonis2004,Tsonis2006}.
+These super-nodes indicate regions in the underlying field that are particularly strongly correlated to many other parts of the globe which are typically related to teleconnection patterns~\citep{Tsonis2008b}.
 For example, in the HOAPS-3 / GPCC precipitation data the most strongly connected region in the tropical Pacific (Fig.~\ref{fig:eof_degree_comp_precip}B) corresponds to the El Ni\~no-Southern Oscillation that is known to display global teleconnections~\citep{Ropelewski1987,Halpert1992,Tsonis2008b}.

 Path-based centrality measures from network theory reveal higher-order patterns in the statistical interdependency structure of a climatological field~\citep{Donges2009b,Donges2009a,Palus2011}.
+High-order, in this context, refers to structures such as paths or network motifs that consist of two or more links, in contrast to the degree that is restricted to counting pairwise relationships between nodes.
 In this study, shortest-path closeness and betweenness are considered. \emph{Closeness centrality} $\mathbf{c} = \{c_i\}_{i=1}^N$ (CC) measures the inverse mean network distance of node $i$ to all other nodes via shortest paths and is defined as

 where $l_{ij}$ denotes the length of a shortest (or geodesic) path connecting nodes $i$ and $j$, \textit{i.e.}, the smallest number of links that are passed when traveling from $i$ to $j$ in the CN.
 In contrast, \emph{betweenness} $\mathbf{b} = \{b_i\}_{i=1}^N$ (BC) counts the relative number of shortest paths connecting any pair of nodes $j,k$ that include node $i$ and is defined as